-According to the ECHA Guidance, one of the factors in determining the robustness of a category is the density and distribution of the available data across the category.6 To identify a regular pattern and/or to derive reliable prediction of the properties of the members of the category, adequate and reliable information covering the range of structural variations identified among the category members needs to be available.
+According to the ECHA Guidance, one of the factors in determining the robustness of a category is the density and distribution of the available data across the category.
+To identify a regular pattern and/or to derive reliable prediction of the properties of the members of the category, adequate and reliable information covering the range of structural variations identified among the category members needs to be available.

-Furthermore in larger categories there may be breaks in trends which could affect the reliability of interpolation.7 To confirm that there are no such breakpoints, adequate and reliable information needs to cover also substances within a range of homologous series.
+Furthermore in larger categories there may be breaks in trends which could affect the reliability of interpolation.
+To confirm that there are no such breakpoints, adequate and reliable information needs to cover also substances within a range of homologous series.

-In your dossier, you have provided the studies listed above.
+In your dossier, you have provided the studies listed in section iii.) of this Appendix, below.